CoinJoin and InstantSend¶

 Sending CoinJoin funds from the wallet before CoinJoin rounds are completed

 If you want to monitor CoinJoin in more detail, you need to enable some advanced features of the wallet.
 Go to Settings, select Options and go to the Wallet tab.
 Check the Enable advanced interface checkbox.
 This will allow you to monitor progress and see which individual operations CoinJoin is carrying out in the background.

 Since CoinJoin creates a lot of new address keys to send and receive the denominations, you may receive a warning when the number of remaining keys runs low.
 This is nothing to be worried about, since the wallet will simply create more keys as necessary.
-However, these keys will not exist in any previous backups of your wallet.
+However, for non-HD wallets these keys will not exist in any previous backups of your wallet.
 For this reason, it is important to backup your wallet again after the process is complete if using a non-HD wallet.
 When using an HD wallet, all keys will be derived from the wallet mnemonic so extra backups during CoinJoin are not necessary.
 You can check the status bar for the “HD” icon to determine if you are using an HD wallet or not.

 You can also monitor CoinJoin progress by viewing the transactions created by the process on the Transactions tab.

 The following table describes the CoinJoin-related transactions displayed in the Type column of the Transactions tab:

 Wallet funds were moved to collateral inputs that will be used to make collateral payments.
 This is done to minimize traceability of collaterals.